Uninett/Howitz/docs/source/troubleshooting-on-debian.rst

 ======================

 Run ``sudo systemctl status howitz-gunicorn.service``.
-If it says "disabled" or there is red text, howitz didn' start properly or has crashed.
+If it says "disabled" or there is red text, Howitz didn't start properly or has crashed.
 Go to `Check journalctl`_

 Check journalctl